ISAITB/docs-itb-ta/source/manageSystems/index.rst

   :align: center
   :scale: 50%

-Configured properties can be simple texts, secret values (e.g. passwords) or files for which, if supplied by your community administrator, you will also see a help tooltip to understand their meaning.
+Configured properties can be simple texts, secret values (e.g. passwords) or files for which, if supplied by you, you will also see a help tooltip to understand their meaning.
 Such properties can be edited as follows:

 * For texts through an editable text field.
 * For files using the **Upload** button.
 Once one is selected you can download it by clicking on its link, or delete it by